RyanGutenkunst/dadi/doc/user-guide/polyploid-subgenomes.md

 ### Specifying a Polyploid Model

-Defining a demographic model for a polyploid is almost identical to defining a standard dadi demographic model.
-There are two key differences.
-First, the integration functions in `dadi.Polyploidy.Integration` must be used in place of the standard `dadi.Integration` functions (although most other dadi functions including those in `dadi.Numerics` and `dadi.PhiManip` can be used without modification).
+Defining a demographic model for a polyploid population is very similar to defining a standard dadi demographic model with two key differences.
+First, the integration functions in `dadi.Polyploidy.Integration` must be used in place of the standard `dadi.Integration` functions (although virtually all other dadi functions including those in `dadi.Numerics` and `dadi.PhiManip` can be used without modification).

 Second, the ploidy of each subgenome/population must be specified during each integration by setting the `ploidyflag` parameter using the `PloidyType` class in `dadi.Polyploidy.Integration`.
-By default, the ploidy is assumed to be diploid, but this can easily be changed.
-For example, to model a simple two-epoch (single size change) model for an autotetraploid, we would use the following code from `dadi.Polyploidy.auto_demographics.two_epoch`:
+For example, to model a simple two-epoch model for an autotetraploid population, we would use the following model function from `dadi.Polyploidy.auto_demographics.two_epoch`:

 	def two_epoch_autotetraploid(params, ns, pts):
     	T_WGD, nu = params